Roald87/roald87.github.io/_posts/2022-04-14-pre-commit.markdown

     -   id: trailing-whitespace
     # Checks yaml files for parseable syntax
     -   id: check-yaml
-    # Prevents giant files from being committed
+    # Prevents git from committing large files
     -   id: check-added-large-files
 ```

-Now install the pre-commit hooks with `pre-commit install`. **You only need to do this step once per git repo.** After that you can run `pre-commit run --all-files`, to let the pre-commits do their magic.
+Now install the pre-commit hooks with `pre-commit install`. **You only need to do this step once per git repo.** After that you can run `pre-commit run --all-files` and let the pre-commits do their magic.
 Note: you only run this command if you added new pre-commits.
 Normally all the pre-commits are automatically executed if you do `git commit ...`.
 In this case the automatic execution will only check files which were changed.

 Depending on the project you will see no, some or a lot of files being changed.
 For example, when I ran it on my [TwinCAT Tutorial repo](https://github.com/Roald87/TwincatTutorials) I saw the following:

 {% picture 2022-pre-commit/changes-twincat-tutorial.png --alt pre-commit changes to the twincat tutorial repo %}

 For each git hook you will see if it had files to check.
-If that was the case, you see if it changed any files and what files were changed.
+If that was the case, you see if any files were changed.

 Below I show an example where two hooks were triggered.
 Here both the leading tabs remover failed (as shown in the screen shot), but also the trailing white space one failed (not shown).
 Below are the differences I saw afterwards in SourceTree: